 Long the heart of the Dallas music scene, Deep Ellum entertainment district is better known for its nightlife than as a place to call home.
 It was once a center for jazz and blues artists in the 1920’s.

-Today, it’s an eclectic enclave boasting one-of-a-kind shops, art galleries, delectable eateries and a thriving nightlife.
+Today, it’s an eclectic enclave boasting one-of-a-kind shops, galleries, delectable eateries and a thriving nightlife.

-A haven for foodies, Deep Ellum features an ever-growing lineup of chef-driven restaurants, casual mom-and-pop eateries, coffee shops and gastro pubs.
+A haven for foodies, Deep Ellum features an ever-growing lineup of chef-driven restaurants, casual mom-and-pop eateries, cafes and gastro pubs.
 You can enjoy northern Chinese street food at Monkey King Noodle Co., artisanal pizzas at II Cane Rosso and mouthwatering barbeque at Pecan Lodge.

 Evidently, culture and creativity make up Deep Ellum’s core.
 A variety of performing arts venues include Undermain Theatre and Dallas Comedy House.